Brian Singerman

 Network

-- Peter Thiel· Co-founder, Founders Fund; major backer of GPx
+- Peter Thiel· Co-founder, Founders Fund; lead backer, GPx

 How they likely show up